The ultimate Scotland Guide

 Urquart Castle

-This is one of the most visited castles in Scotland.
-I can totally understand this because as soon as you enter the castle, it will let you speechless.
-You immediately start to imagine how the castle looked like at its best times.
-As the castle is very large, there are a lot of different places to discover.
+This is one of the most visited castles in Scotland, and I can totally understand why.
+As soon as you step inside, you’ll be left speechless.
+It’s easy to imagine what the castle looked like at its peak.
+Given the castle’s size, there are numerous areas to explore, each offering something unique to discover.

 Hotel & Restaurant